java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 }
 ```

 As you may know, there is a long-standing tradition in computer science, which is to write a program that prints "Hello, World!" on the console of your application.

 So let us do that!

-There is technical code in this class that may not be very clear to you.
-Do not worry; all you need to do is to compile it following the steps described in the previous section.
+There is technical code in this class that may not be very clear to you right now.
+Don't worry; all you need to do is to compile it by following the steps described in the previous section.

-Make sure that the compiler created the `MyFirstClass.class` for you.
-To run it, all you need to type is the following command:
+Make sure that the compiler has created the `MyFirstClass.class` for you.
+To run it, type is the following command:

 ```shell
 > java MyFirstClass
 ```

 This should print _Hello, World!_ on the console.
-If this is the case: congratulations!
-You have been able to run your first Java program!
+If this is the case, then congratulations!
+You were able to run your first Java program!

 <a id="single-file-app">&nbsp;</a>
 ## Running the Hello World Program as a Single File Application

 Starting with Java SE 11, you can run a Java application without going through the compilation step, as long as the program is written in a single file.
 This is the case of this simple _Hello, World!_ application.

-You can just type the following:
+Type the following:

 ```shell
 > java MyFirstClass.java
 ```

-And it will print the _Hello, World!_ message on the console.
+It will print the _Hello, World!_ message on the console.

 <a id="common-problems">&nbsp;</a>
 ## Common Problems and Their Solutions